- The Average American Income in the US is roughly $61,317 per year

 My family drives two beasts,

-- Is the beauty shown in the main pic of this post, a 2008 Toyota Yaris with nearly 140,000 miles.
+- The beauty shown below is a 2008 Toyota Yaris with nearly 140,000 miles.
 We call her “Peanut” and she perrrs like a kitten.
 It’s hard being a sex icon. 🙂

 - The second vehicle is a crossover “mom mobile” in the form of a 2009 Kia Rondo.
 She’s got just under 100,000 miles, we bought her in the summer of 2018 and have seen everything from the Midwest to the South East a few times with the entire family in this cruiser.